CSSEGISandData/MMR_COVID_modeling/README.md

 **Conclusions**: The significant association between NMEs and low and declining MMR rates suggest these state-level policies are harmful and lead to reduced vaccination coverage post-pandemic.
 The positive associations among vaccine types suggest spillover effects in vaccine seeking behavior.
 The association between MMR rates and Republican-aligned counties contrast COVID-19 vaccination patterns, highlighting the complex nature of political polarization on vaccine-related behavior.

+Note: please refer to this GitHub repo for the MMR data at the county level: https://github.com/CSSEGISandData/MMR_data.